 Conic Sections Calculator

-Calculate properties of ellipses, hyperbolas, and parabolas from their equations.
+Calculate properties of ellipses, hyperbolas, and parabolas.

 What Are Conic Sections?
 Conic sections are the curves formed by intersecting a cone with a plane at different angles.
 They were first systematically studied by Apollonius of Perga, a Greek mathematician, around 200 BC in Alexandria, Egypt.
 The four types: circle (plane perpendicular to axis), ellipse (tilted cut), parabola (parallel to a slant), hyperbola (steeper than slant).
 Conics appear everywhere in physics: planetary orbits (ellipses), projectiles (parabolas), and spacecraft escape trajectories (hyperbolas).